Click Here To Schedule A Consultation

 Clear + Brilliant Laser

-The Clear + Brilliant® treatment is often referred to as the “mini-Fraxel laser” and is designed to improve the appearance of enlarged pores, fine lines and wrinkles, sun spots, and overall pigmentation issues.
-The Clear and Brilliant laser treatment is a good fit for patients with all skin types and skin tones, and there’s absolutely zero downtime required after the procedure.
-Many patients love that they can schedule a Clear + Brilliant treatment with ease due to the fact that there is no recovery time and they can gradually see an improvement in their skin texture, tone, and appearance of their sun spots.
-Since the Clear + Brilliant laser is a “color blind” laser, many Asian, Hispanic, and African American patients who are unable to have the Fraxel laser treatment opt to take advantage of the benefits of the Clear and Brilliant laser treatment for overall skin rejuvenation.
+The Clear + Brilliant® treatment is commonly referred to as the “mini-Fraxel laser” due to its ability to reduce sun damage and pigmentation more gradually than the Fraxel laser.
+It is designed to enhance the appearance of enlarged pores, fine lines and wrinkles, sun spots, and overall pigmentation issues.
+With the Clear + Brilliant Laser treatment, patients can anticipate skin rejuvenation and the reduction of pigmentation, as the laser’s fractionated energy targets melanin-rich lesions and stimulates collagen production for new, healthy skin.
+The Clear + Brilliant laser treatment is suitable for patients of all skin types and tones, and there is no downtime required following the procedure.
+Many patients appreciate that they can easily schedule a Clear + Brilliant treatment due to the absence of recovery time, and they can gradually observe improvements in their skin texture, tone, and the visibility of their sunspots.
+Since the Clear + Brilliant laser is a “color-blind” laser, many Asian, Hispanic, and African American patients who cannot opt for Fraxel laser treatments choose to benefit from the Clear + Brilliant laser for overall skin rejuvenation.

 Intense Pulsed Light (IPL)